surifirstpin/biplus_documentation/version.3/SQL Runner.md

 2. Type your SQL command in SQL query area.
 3. Now **Run** the query.
-4. The data is retreived below the query area as shown in the image. sql runner will load upto limit 5000 only.
+4. The data is retrieved below the query area as shown in the image. sql runner will load upto limit 5000 only.
-5. Click on Download to download the data retreived.
+5. Click on Download to download the data retrieved.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NjE0NDU3OTAsNDMxOTk2MTc2LC0xNT
+eyJoaXN0b3J5IjpbNDA2NzA1NTMzLDQzMTk5NjE3NiwtMTUzMT
-MxMDk4MjAxLC00MTAwMTQ3NzcsLTIwMDc3NDQwNjIsMTA4MDY0
+A5ODIwMSwtNDEwMDE0Nzc3LC0yMDA3NzQ0MDYyLDEwODA2NDg1
-ODUwNSw4NTQyNDY0MjgsLTE2NDY1MTE1NzgsLTIzMTYzNzE1OS
+MDUsODU0MjQ2NDI4LC0xNjQ2NTExNTc4LC0yMzE2MzcxNTksNj
-w2NjIwNDcwODgsLTUxMTYyNTM4N119
+YyMDQ3MDg4LC01MTE2MjUzODddfQ==
 -->